ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ```
 sudo apache2ctl configtest
 ```
-you may obtain one line of error and then an "OK" message.
+you may obtain one line of error and then an "OK" message, which is fine.

 reload and restart
 ```